arcs-njit-edu/docs/docs/migration/faqs.md

-### Question 11: Will there be training sessions or documentation available to help faculty and researchers transition smoothly to Wulver?
+### Will there be training sessions or documentation available to help faculty and researchers transition smoothly to Wulver?
 <details>
 <summary> <b>Answer</b>: </summary>
  While there are no official training sessions scheduled at this point, comprehensive documentation is available at https://hpc.njit.edu to assist faculty and researchers during the transition to Wulver.